-- Simple: The Hammer Curl is a straight forward and simple movement.
-You just need a pair of dumbbells.
+- Simplicity: The Hammer Curl is a straightforward and simple movement.
+All you need is just a pair of dumbbells.

 - Stand with your feet shoulder-width apart with your knees slightly bent

 - Grab a pair of dumbbells and hold them with a neutral grip so that your palms face your body and the dumbbells hang down at your sides.
-This is what differentiates dumbbell bicep curls with hammer curls, where your palms face forward
+The grip is what differentiates dumbbell bicep curls from hammer curls.

-- Slowly flex at the elbows and curl the weights up while keeping your upper arms steady and your elbows close to your body
+- Keep your upper arms steady and your elbows close to your body.

-- Pause for a second at the top and lower the dumbbells to the initial position in a controlled manner.
+- As you inhale, lower the dumbbells to the initial position in a controlled manner.

 Avoid Hammer Curls Mistakes

-- Be sure not to move your elbows and upper arms throughout the movement.
-Aim to maintain the arm steady.
+- Moving the arms back and forth: Do not move your elbows and upper arms throughout the movement.
+Aim to maintain the arms steady.